PhinehasNarh/vuln-console/README.md

 ## Contributing conventions

-- Writing style: no em dashes or en dashes in any file (docs, comments, commit messages).
-CI enforces this.
 - Every feature ships with architecture notes, tests, and documentation.
 - ADRs record every significant decision; propose changes via a new ADR, not by editing accepted ones.